General practice academic careers

 What is a clinical academic GP?

-A clinical academic GP is a GP who spends a significant proportion of their time doing academic work, usually employed by a university.
-A typical clinical academic might split their time 60/40 between academic and clinical work, although in general practice this is often 80/20.
+A clinical academic GP is a GP who conducts academic work alongside their clinical duties.
 Academic work may include some teaching, but the advice on this page focuses specifically on careers with a greater emphasis upon research.
 More information about careers in medical education can be found under Education and Teaching.

 What type of research do academic GPs do?